floss1138/dbDotCad/README.md

 **Why use familiar acronyms in a different context?**

-It makes them easier to remember.
+Famous acronyms are easier to remember.
+Any short combination of letters will have several acronyms.
 CPD, CSI - see what they usually mean via the [acronym finder] (http://www.acronymfinder.com).

 ### THE CONCEPT OF CONNECTIVITY